Section 245(i) Immigration Relief: Eligibility and Filing Overview

 What Is Needed For The 245(i) Application Process?

 There is no additional form associated with the 245(i) application itself.
-The only difference between this type of adjustment of status application and a regular green card application process is the inclusion of a 245(i) eligibility worksheet/activity sheet.
-A proof of payment for the penalty fee will be required as well.
+The only difference between this type of adjustment of status application and a regular green card application process is the inclusion of a 245(i) eligibility worksheet or activity sheet.
+Proof of payment for the penalty fee will be required as well.
 It is also critical to be able to show physical presence within the United States on or before December 21, 2000, proving you were inside the country by this time.
 It is crucial to consult with an experienced immigration attorney here in Houston if you are considering this body of work.

 When Do I Get A Decision On My Application?